microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 ### Step 2.2: Build the project (Visual Studio)

+> [!IMPORTANT]
+> Make sure that the [triplet](../users/triplets.md) of your installed packages matches your project's
+> configuration.
+Use `x64-windows` or `x64-windows-static` for your 64-bits projects and
+> `x86-windows` or `x86-windows-static` for your 32-bits projects.

-After the previous steps, vcpkg-installed packages should be automatically available when building your project.
+After the previous steps, all installed packages should be automatically available when building your project.

 Build the project: